 Remoteness area estimates exclude very remote areas as the General Social Survey was not conducted in very remote parts of Australia.
-Persons aged 18 years and over.
+This is unlikely to affect national estimates, and will only have a minor effect on aggregate estimates produced for individual states and territories, except the Northern Territory where the population living in very remote areas accounts for around 20% of persons.